 Allow users to resize text up to 200% without loss of functionality or content overlap.

 Leverage Cloudinary to allow people with visual impairments to use their keyboard to zoom in on key details in product images.

-9. Provide multilingual support.
+9. Test for responsiveness.